devfans/bitx/README.md

 # bitx

 [![Build Status](https://travis-ci.org/devfans/bitx.svg?branch=master)](https://travis-ci.org/devfans/bitx)
 [![Go Report Card](https://goreportcard.com/badge/github.com/devfans/bitx)](https://goreportcard.com/report/github.com/devfans/bitx)

-bytes transfer via udp.
+Bytes transfer via udp.
 Currently supports: linux, macOS, windows.
 Try it: [Download](https://github.com/devfans/bitx/releases)

 In some situations, a tcp connection based data transfer is unstable and has a low efficient, while with udp protocal, it can use limited resource to tranfer bytes as fast as possible.
 The main issue with udp tranfer is high packets loss, and no ways to get rid of it.
 But there are some suggestions to optimize it:
 + Adjust the datagram size(with ```-m```) accordingly.
 Normally smaller datagram get lower data loss rate, when transfering data through long distance since a frame loss can cause the whole datagram to be dropped.